Maps on manifolds onto graphs locally regarded as the quotient maps onto Reeb spaces of some differentiable maps and a new construction problem: Introduction.

 \subsection{Reeb spaces and graphs and differentiable functions realizing given graphs as Reeb graphs}

 The {\it Reeb space} of a continuous map of a suitable class on a topological space is the space of all connected components of preimages.
-For a differentiable function, consider the set of all points in the Reeb space coinciding with the set of all connected components of preimages containing {\it singular points}: a {\it singular point} of a smooth map is a point at which the rank of the differential drops.
-For Morse functions, functions with finitely many singular points on closed manifolds, functions of several suitable classes, and so on, the spaces are graphs such that the sets of all the vertices (the {\it vertex set}) are the sets defined before.
-They are called the {\it Reeb graphs} of the maps.
+For a differentiable function, consider the set of all points in the Reeb space coinciding with the set of all connected components of preimages containing some {\it singular} points: a {\it singular point} of a differentiable map is a point at which the rank of the differential is smaller than both the dimensions of the manifolds of the domain and the target.
+For {\it so-called} Morse functions, functions with finitely many singular points on closed manifolds, and more general functions of several suitable classes, the spaces are graphs such that the sets of all the vertices (the {\it vertex set}) are the sets defined before.
+They are the {\it Reeb graphs} of the maps.
 See \cite{reeb} and \cite{sharko} for example.

-Reeeb graphs and spaces are fundamental and important in the algebraic topological and differential topological theory of Morse functions and their generalizations.
+Reeb graphs and spaces are fundamental and important in the algebraic topological or differential topological theory of Morse functions and their variants.